scrapy/scrapy/docs/topics/request-response.rst

     .. method:: Request.copy()

        Return a new Request which is a copy of this Request.
 The attribute :attr:`Request.meta` is copied, while :attr:`Request.cache` is not.
-See also :ref:`ref-request-callback-arguments`.
+See also :ref:`topics-request-response-ref-request-callback-arguments`.

     .. method:: Request.replace([url, callback, method, headers, body, cookies, meta, encoding, dont_filter])

        Return a Request object with the same members, except for those members given new values by whichever keyword arguments are specified.
 The attribute :attr:`Request.meta` is copied by default (unless a new value is given in the ``meta`` argument).
 The :attr:`Request.cache` attribute is always cleared.
-See also :ref:`ref-request-callback-arguments`.
+See also
+       :ref:`topics-request-response-ref-request-callback-arguments`.

-.. _ref-request-callback-copy:
+.. _topics-request-response-ref-callback-copy:

 Caveats with copying Requests and callbacks
 -------------------------------------------